tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 * 802.11g does not support 9 microseconds slot
 * PHY_RXSTART is not supported
 * 802.11e TXOP is not supported
-* 802.11n MIMO is not supported
+* 802.11n/ac MIMO is not supported
-* hybrid aggregation is not supported
+* 802.11n/ac beamforming is not supported